PEP 798 – Unpacking in Comprehensions

 While not always the right choice, replacing itertools.chain.from_iterable

-follows conventional wisdom that comprehensions are more readable than
+follows conventional wisdom that comprehensions are generally more readable

 - From